CTURobotics/robotics_labs/docs/labs/lab02/lab02.rst

 - fourth cylinder link connected to the second sphere via aforementioned joint,
 - fictional end effector link without geometry placed at the top of the fourth cylinder (connected to the cylinder by fixed joint),

+All joints have the same limits: -pi/2 to pi/2.

 See the drawings bellow for the dimensions and animation of the expected structure.